-WHAT SHOULD I KNOW BEFORE APPLYING?
+WHAT SHOULD I KNOW BEFORE I APPLY TO IVY TECH?

 WHAT ARE THE DIFFERENT WAYS TO COMPLETE ASSESSMENT?